Simplified Sparse Attention via Gist Tokens: Introduction

-Furthermore, \toolName naturally {extends to achieve \textit{log-linear} complexity through recursive construction of gist-of-gist representations.} By hierarchically compressing gist tokens into higher-level summaries (meta-gist), we obtain a multi-resolution representation of the context.
+We additionally observe that gist tokens can also compress \emph{other} gist tokens; in principle this procedure can continue \emph{ad infinitum}.
+By hierarchically compressing gist tokens into higher-level summaries (meta-gist), we obtain a multi-resolution representation of the context.
 The selective unfolding mechanism can then be applied in a coarse-to-fine manner: starting from the highest level of abstraction, the model progressively identifies the most relevant sub-contexts, unfolding from coarse summaries down to the original raw tokens.
 This hierarchical design captures information at multiple levels of granularity while maintaining computational efficiency that scales log-linearly with context length.

-Specifically, a key advantage of \toolName{} in multi-document settings is that it eliminates the need for cross-attention over raw tokens between documents.
-In standard full-attention, each query must attend across all raw tokens from all documents, which is both computationally expensive and susceptible to distraction from irrelevant passages. \toolName{} replaces this with cross-attention over gist tokens: {tokens attend only to gist and meta-gist tokens from preceding documents, using these high-density summaries as surrogates for full cross-document attention.} This is both more efficient---the number of gist tokens is a small fraction of the raw token count---and more effective, as the compressed representations filter out noise and surface the most salient information.
-Selective unfolding then recovers fine-grained detail only for the segments identified as relevant.

-We evaluate our approach through comprehensive experiments on five RAG benchmarks and LongBench.
-Across both settings, our method consistently delivers substantial gains over prior compression and sparse attention baselines, often by large margins under the same token budget---for example, improving average RAG performance by over 11 points under continued pretraining, and by 8-12 points after finetuning.

-Our main contributions are summarized as follows: \begin{itemize} \item We observe that interleaved gist tokens serve as effective pivots for context selection, and propose a selective unfolding mechanism that significantly outperforms standard compression and sparse attention baselines under the same token budget. \item We integrate selective unfolding into training, yielding an end-to-end framework that bridges gist-based compression with training-time sparse attention, without architectural modifications, external indexers, or non-differentiable gates. \item {We extend \toolName{} to hierarchical gist-of-gist compression, achieving logarithmic per-step decoding complexity through coarse-to-fine selective unfolding over multi-resolution representations.} \end{itemize}